The 5 Canva Mistakes Killing Your Branding (and How to Fix Them)

 The Fix: Customize, customize, customize.

-A template should be a starting point, not a final product.
 Change the fonts.
 Swap the colors.
 Adjust the layout.
-Add your own graphics.
-Make it yours so your audience instantly recognizes your brand.
+Add your own visuals.
+Make it yours.

 The Fix: Use Canva’s alignment guides.